CineCov Summer of '21

 Audiences watched classic British crime caper The Italian Job in the beautiful surroundings of Coventry’s Cathedral Ruins.
 (A partner event with MotoFest Coventry, adding to the non-stop celebration of motoring madness as well as celebrating the city’s own motoring heritage.)

-Adventure Cinema joined in the alfresco fun with a marvellous twilight screening of Dirty Dancing at Coventry’s War Memorial Park while Allesley Park played host to CineCov’s presentation of 80s cult classic, Labyrinth and Studio Ghibli’s animated gem, My Neighbour Totoro, as part of the Green Futures project.
+There was more alfresco fun with a marvellous twilight screening of Dirty Dancing at Coventry’s War Memorial Park while Allesley Park played host to CineCov’s presentation of 80s cult classic, Labyrinth and Studio Ghibli’s animated gem, My Neighbour Totoro, as part of the Green Futures project.

 Rounding off the open air screenings was an enchanting evening organised by Canley Residents Association, who screened A Bug’s Life to 300 residents under the night sky.
 Hearing the opening notes of Randy Newman’s gorgeous rousing score sweeping across the park made for some unforgettably beautiful memories...